 Federal Residential Renewable Energy Tax Credit

 Solar incentives are designed to encourage people to make the switch to renewable energy by providing financial incentives that lower the burden of solar panel installation and use.
-Incentives can include things like discounts, cash back or credit on your utility bill each month.
-Some incentives are handled federally, while others are handled by the New Jersey government or by your specific utility company, county or municipality.
-Categories of solar incentives include:
+These incentives might include cash back, upfront discounts or credit towards your monthly utility bill.
+Some incentives are provided by the federal government, some by the state of New Jersey and some by your utility company, county or municipality.
+Types of solar incentives might include:

-- Net Metering: Be sure to speak with your Sayreville utility company about signing a net metering agreement.
-This allows you to get a credit towards your utility bill every month for the value of excess energy generated by your solar panels.
+- Net Metering: Make sure you speak to your Sayreville utility company about signing a net metering agreement.
+This will allow you to get a credit towards your monthly utility bill for the value of excess energy your solar panels generate.
 You may receive either a dollar-for-dollar credit or a percentage of the value.

 Federal Solar Incentives

-In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
-For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can apply for a credit for 30% of the total cost.
-This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
-The expansion also makes credits for energy storage systems even easier to claim, starting in 2023.
+The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can receive a credit equal to 30% of the total cost.
+The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
+The expansion to the program also makes claiming credit for energy storage systems easier than ever before, starting in 2023.

 More information about the new Inflation Reduction Act can be found here.
-Your local Sayreville solar panel installation experts can answer your questions and explain how the new Clean Energy Credit will apply to you.
+Your local Sayreville solar panel company can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives

-Some solar incentives are often also provided by state and local governments.
-As with federal incentives, these might include tax credits, rebates and more.
-Incentives may be given by your county or municipality, or by the state of New Jersey.
-Some incentives might only be available for a limited time, while others are ongoing.
+Some solar incentives may be provided at the state and local level.
+As with federal incentives, these can include tax credits, rebates and more.
+These incentives may be provided by the New Jersey government, or by your county or municipality.
+Some incentives may be ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Sayreville

-There are many types of solar incentives: those offered by local utility companies, those offered by the New Jersey government and those offered by the federal government, to name a few.
-Solar energy use has grown enormously in the last 15 years, partially due to these incentives.
-It is a good idea to talk to your local Sayreville solar installer for more information about these incentives and to ensure that you're getting all of the money you can for your solar panels.
+The nationwide use of solar energy has gone up tremendously in the last 15 years, in part due to the increase in availability of solar incentives.
+You may get these incentives from your local utility company, the New Jersey government or the federal government.
+It is a good idea to talk to your local Sayreville solar installer for more information about these incentives and to be sure that you're getting the largest number possible for your solar panels.

 EcoWatch's Sayreville, NJ Solar Incentives FAQs